evanvliet/vw/INDEX.md

 and paste files.
 See `isp -h` for usage.

 ###### [base/pass.sh](base/pass.sh)
-Password storage.
+Do `getpass google` to get your google password.
+Prints matching lines from a password list and copies the last word into the clipboard.
+Use `getpass -e` to edit the password list.

 Note that you can encrypt the data for added security, using the `-n` option to set the key.
 It caches this key, encrpyting with `vw_key` to foil decryption by just copying files to another machine.
 If you do encrypt the password data, you will have to enter the key once on each machine.

+If different changes are made on different machines, collisions can occur.
+Use `getpass -m` to launch *vi* on a merged version.

+To revert to plaintext storage, use `getpass -i` to reset, then add your previous data.

+Adding a keyword, *e.g.*, *autopay*, to enable retrieving all password data associated with that keyword.
+This helps if you lose a credit card, and need to update web sites.
 * `getpass`  use passsword db.
-Do `getpass google` to get your google password.
-Depends on storing line-oriented password data, *e.g.*, `www.google.com userid password`.
-The last word of the line is copied into the clipboard.
-See `getpass -h` for usage.

 ###### [base/scrap.sh](base/scrap.sh)
 Sets up s as a scrap file.
 For doing stuff like ls > $s and then